 - Is it profitable?

 Finally, you need to make sure that your niche is profitable.
-To see how to find out if a blog niche is profitable, check out this article on how to find a profitable niche.
+If you want to run a profitable blog, check out this article on how to find a profitable niche.

-In my example, my niche is legal and business tips because those are two areas I’m passionate about.
+In my example, my niche is legal and business tips because I’m passionate about those two areas.

-As a lawyer and former teacher, I can talk about the legal side of business all day long and that’s my specialty.
+As a lawyer and former teacher, I can talk about the legal side of the business all day long; that’s my specialty.
 That’s why you see my blog centered around those topics here.

-2. Know Your Audience Before You Launch that Blog
+2. Know Your Target Audience Before You Launch

 Understanding your audience is critical for bloggers and writers.
-Your content needs to cater to them, or no one will read your blog!
-This is where you create what many people call your ideal avatar.
+Your content must cater to them, or no one will read your blog!
+This is why you need to create what many people call your ideal avatar.

 In general, you can have more than one.
-However, most people focus on just one to start so you can narrow down your focus and draw the right audience to you.
+However, most people focus on just one to start, so you can narrow down your focus and draw your ideal reader to you.

 You create an avatar because you want them to connect with you.
 When your true fans read your content, you want them to say, “how did she know that?”

-That means you need to write to them like you write to a friend and to do that, you need to know them well.
+That means you need to write to them like you write to a friend.
+To do that, you need to know them well.